 I got a taxi from the mainland (note: most people I know that have a UK mobile could not get the Grab (used to be Uber Asia) app to work in Singapore despite using it elsewhere.
 However, there is a good taxi app called CDG Zig).

-As soon as I arrived, the doormen welcomed me and took my luggage from the car.
+As soon as I arrived in W Singapore Sentosa Cove hotel, the doormen welcomed me and took my luggage from the car.
 I headed up to the first floor where check-in was and had a short wait.
 It was a weekend when I arrived so it was busy with locals on staycations.
 Despite being a Marriott Platinum member there was no upgrade, but I had booked the room that I specifically wanted so that was not an issue.

 I was welcomed as a Platinum member, and the receptionist went through the benefits.
 There were free drinks every evening in the bar 5-7pm and free breakfast in the main restaurant.